thanhhau097/lecr/README.md

 - [x] Add parents and childs information before description of titles because of the description may be long. => not working
 - [ ] Experiment with gradient checkpointing
 - [ ] Experiment with gradient_accumulation_steps
+- [ ] Batch sampling: make pairs have same topics in the same batch
+- [ ] Embedding of last N blocks
+- [ ] Triplet loss

 2. Classification
 - [x] KFold XGBoost